HajimeAIPlatform/HajimeAIWorkSpace/golangp/apps/AgentTown/README.md

 3. Agent can also send message and task to other agents.
 4. Task can also trigger other tasks and messages.

 Currently due to the transition to Bazel 8, the logging system is not yet merged.
-Eventually we will merge all code to use Bazel 8 for code management.
+Eventually we will merge all code to be using Bazel 8 for code management.

 ## FAQ

 1. Can I use older version of Bazel?
-    Currently we encourage using Bazel 8.
-If you modify the rule_go to be using io_bazel_rules_go in the build file for the project, you can use Bazel 7.x.
-It works as now but may not work in the future.
+    No